junbro1016/deception-detection/README.md

 -----

 ### fine-tuning.ipynb
 This script uses `autotrain-advanced` package for fine-tuning LLaMA-2 model.
 Note that I refered to [official guidance of hugging face](https://github.com/huggingface/autotrain-advanced?tab=readme-ov-file) for this stage.
-Below is an detailed explanation of the different sections from the code.
+Below is a brief explanation of the different sections from the code.
    1. **Setting Hyperparameters**: Various hyperparameters such as model name, learning rate, number of epochs, batch size, etc., are configured.
 These settings play a crucial role in the model performance.
    2. **Fine-tuning**: Using autotrain, the script fine-tunes LLaMA-2 model with the provided hyperparameters.
 In this step, the `autotrain` command is used to:
 - Set up the model and data paths